Tohatsu 60 HP outboard motor MFS60A

 - With the Oud Huijzer 600 tender with a boat weight of 600 kilograms, you can sail with a 60 hp outboard motor up to a maximum speed of 53 kilometers per hour.

-- With the Nautilus 15 RIB with a boat weight of 366 kilograms you sail with a 60 hp outboard motor at a maximum speed of 53 kilometers per hour.
+- With the Nautilus 15 RIB with a boat weight of 366 kilograms, you can sail with a 60 hp outboard motor at a top speed of 53 kilometers per hour.

-- With the Tridente 20 with a boat weight of 580 kilograms you sail with a 60 hp outboard motor at a maximum speed of 50 kilometers per hour.
+- With the Tridente 20 with a boat weight of 580 kilograms, you can sail with a 60 hp outboard motor at a top speed of 50 kilometers per hour.

-- With the Elegance 635 tender you can sail with a 60 hp outboard motor at a maximum speed of 50 kilometers per hour.
+- With the Elegance 635 tender you can sail with a 60 hp outboard motor at a top speed of 50 kilometers per hour.

-- With the Chaloupe 610 tender with a boat weight of 500 kilograms, you can sail with a 60 hp outboard motor at a maximum speed of 45 to 50 kilometers per hour.
+- With the Chaloupe 610 tender with a boat weight of 500 kilograms, you can sail with a 60 hp outboard motor at a top speed of 45 to 50 kilometers per hour.

-- With the Primeur 610 tender with a boat weight of 780 kilograms, you can sail with a 60 hp outboard motor at a maximum speed of 45 kilometers per hour.
+- With the Primeur 610 tender with a boat weight of 780 kilograms, you can sail with a 60 hp outboard motor at a top speed of 45 kilometers per hour.

-- With the 4 Family 630 tender with a boat weight of 450 kilograms you sail with a 60 hp outboard motor at a maximum speed of 45 kilometers per hour.
+- With the 4 Family 630 tender with a boat weight of 450 kilograms, you can sail with a 60 hp outboard motor at a top speed of 45 kilometers per hour.

 - A Maxima 620 Tender (gross weight approximately 1,000 kilograms) sails at a top speed of approximately 45 kilometers per hour.